nodeontrain/nodeontrain.xyz/tuts/secure_password.md

 permalink: /tuts/secure_password/
 ---

-Now that we’ve defined validations for the name and email fields, we’re ready to add the last of the basic User attributes: a secure password.
+Now that we've defined validations for the name and email fields, we're ready to add the last of the basic User attributes: a secure password.
 The method is to require each user to have a password (with a password confirmation), and then store a hashed version of the password in the database.

 ### A hashed password